Diophantine Geometry over Groups VIII: Stability

-Using the iterative procedure for the construction of resolutions associated with a Diophantine set, used in each step of the sieve method for quantifier elimination and presented in [Se6], we associate with this collection of specializations finitely many graded resolutions with respect to the defining parameters $<q_1,q_2>$, and with each such graded resolution we associate its finitely many (multi-graded) core resolutions, developing resolutions, anvils, and (possibly) sculpted resolutions and carriers (see (the first step in) [Se6] for a detailed description of the iterative construction of the graded resolutions and the resolutions attached to them).
+Using the iterative procedure for the construction of (quotient) resolutions, that is used in each step of the sieve method for quantifier elimination and presented in [Se6], we associate with this collection of values and limit groups, $\{M_j\}$, finitely many multi-graded resolutions with respect to the defining parameters $<q_1,q_2>$, and with each such graded resolution we associate its finitely many core resolutions, anvils, developing resolutions, and (possibly) sculpted resolutions and carriers (see (the first step in) [Se6] for a detailed description of the iterative construction of the multi-graded resolutions and the anvils and developing resolutions that are attached to them).

-We continue iteratively.
-With each resolution constructed at the $s$-th step, we associate its sequence of core resolutions, a developing resolution, (possible) sculpted resolutions, (possible) carriers, and an anvil, precisely as we did in the sieve procedure (see (the general step in) [Se6] for a detailed description of these associated objects).
+Note that in the sense of the sieve procedure that is presented in [Se6], each of the constructed anvils, has a smaller complexity than the completion, $Comp(x,z,p,q,a)$, that is associated with it (i.e., the completion with which we have started this branch).